Simpson Newland

 Simpson Newland CMG (2 November 1835 – 27 June 1925), pastoralist, author and politician, was a pioneer in Australia who made significant contributions to development around the Murray River.
 He was also an author of practical works and novels.

 Early years

 Newland was born in Hanley, Staffordshire, a son of Rev. Ridgway William Newland (died 1864) and his wife Martha Newland, née Keeling (died 1870), who emigrated with their eight children to South Australia aboard the Sir Charles Forbes, arriving in June 1839.

 He and his siblings were educated to a high standard at home by their mother.

-Simpson Newland was at first a sickly boy, but the open air life improved his health, and he became a competent stockrider and bushman.
-His evenings were largely given up to improving his education with the help of his mother.
+Simpson Newland became a competent stockrider and bushman.

 Pastoralist and prosperity

-In 1864 Newland took up station life on the Darling River in New South Wales some 50 miles from Wilcannia, and became more and more interested in the indigenous people and the natural history of the country.
-He improved the breeds of his sheep and cattle, and by age 40 had become very prosperous.
+In 1864 Newland moved to a cattle station near Wilcannia on the Darling River, and developed an interest in the country's environmental history and indigenous population.
+By age 40 he had become very prosperous.
 On 12 September 1872 at Buckanbee, New South Wales, he married Jane Isabella Layton.